akashjorss/Twitter_Sentiment_Analysis_Using_Neo4j/README.md

 These are the files that are generated during the development process but are not used for deployment.
 These can be helpful scripts for testing or POC.
 Put all such scripts in the artifacts directory.

+### Classes needed to be implement
+Kafka
-### Spark Streaming
+Spark Streaming
-This java project is already initialized in the repository.
-This is basically taken from BDM Spark Streaming lab and we can reuse code.
+MongoDB
+Neo4j
+Machine learning